Namık Kemal Şentürk

-Namık Kemal Şentürk (born 24 July 1922, Merzifon14 April 2020) was a Turkish politician.
+Namık Kemal Şentürk (24 July 1922 in Merzifon – 14 April 2020) was a Turkish politician.

 He was the son of Bayburt lawyer Sinan Şentürk (son of Hasan Efendi, grandchild of Nazim Effendi, son of Hasan Effendi, grandson of Huseyin Effendi, from the Haciibrahim family of Kitre Village).
 He completed his primary and secondary education in Merzifon and his high school education in Erzurum.

 He graduated from the Ankara University Faculty of Political Sciences in 1945.
 On 30 July 1945, he entered the state service as a Civil Servant at the Ministry of Internal Affairs.
 He worked as a civil servant in Amasya for two and a half years.
 During this period, he served as the Deputy of the Merzifon District Governor and Amasya in the Türmik and Alıcık Bucak Directorates of the Merzifon district.